Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 How long does breakthrough bleeding last?

-How to stop breakthrough bleeding
+How to control or stop breakthrough bleeding?

-Try not to panic or get frustrated at the red spots in your underwear.
-While it may be surprising, the good news is that there is a solution, it just may require some patience.
 If you’ve taken at least three weeks of active pills, to stop breakthrough bleeding, all you have to do is come off of the medication for five days; on day six, whether or not you are still bleeding, just begin taking the active pills again.
 The breakthrough bleeding will stop.

 Check out this video for more information on spotting and breakthrough bleeding!
 And be sure to subscribe to the Pandia Health YouTube channel for more content like this!